 Don’t worry, you’ll look at good as this guy at the end of the day.
 Image by Nacim Bouchtia.

-Newbie tip: Bring several bottles of water, deodorant, and perhaps an extra change of clothes.
+Newbie tip: Bring several bottles of water, snacks, deodorant, and perhaps an extra change of clothes.

-I have met some amazing people this summer through participating in shows.
-They have offered invaluable advice, assisted me with moving heavy items, and kept an eye on my booth during multiple bathroom trips.
+Over the years, I have met some amazing fellow crafters at shows.
+They have offered invaluable advice, assisted me with moving heavy items when I was pregnant, and kept an eye on my booth during multiple bathroom trips.
 We check on each other to see how the day is going and offer each other moral support.

 Over time, you start to see the same people and may even become friends with them.
 We check on each other to see how the day is going and offer moral support.
 As a solopreneur, it’s really nice to come to a show and see a friendly face who understands this world.

 Newbie tip: Be friendly and play nice.
 Introduce yourself to your neighbors.
 Offer to help them set up their tent if you see them struggling and to keep an eye on their booth while they grab a bite to eat.
 Also, while I don’t necessarily recommend offering a discount, many crafters offer discounts to their fellow show participants.
 It’s a great read to build up good-will with your fellow makers and to support each other’s businesses.

 I have had shows where the person next to me barely has time to sit she’s making so many sales.
 Meanwhile, it’s crickets in my booth and I’m praying I’ll at least make back the fee for the day.

 Then I have days where I will sell a piece before the show has even officially begun.

 You never know what the day will bring.